jlinoff/pam/README.md

 <img src="pam-clone-records-2.png" width="400" alt="clone-records-1">

 #### Method 3: JSON Approach

+The third method, creating a record by editing a JSON record file, is most useful if you are interested in creating records programmatically (perhaps a subset of accounts that shared with a small group of users that is automatically generated from a database).
+The example records and recipes example files that are available in the "Load" dialogue are a great place to start.

-This approach is not going to have any screenshots because it deals with _PAM_ internals and may change from time to time.
+This approach does not have any screenshots because it deals with _PAM_ internals and may change from time to time.
 Instead a set of instructions is provided that should allows you to figure it out pretty easily.